jaytimm/corpuslingr/README.md

 ### clr\_context\_bow()

-A function for accessing `BOW` object.
+A function for accessing/aggregating `BOW` object.
 The parameters `agg_var` and `content_only` can be used to specify how collocates are aggregated and whether only content words are included, respectively.

 ``` r
 search5 <- "White House"